|The FSEDIT Procedure|

 At least one pair of the following arguments is required:

-consists of one or more variable names from the input data set.
+is the name of a variable from the input data set.

-Informats that are specified in an INFORMAT statement take precedence over informats that are defined in the data set itself.
-Informats that are assigned in an INFORMAT statement remain in effect only for the duration of the procedure; the INFORMAT statement does not affect any informat assignments that are stored in the data set.
+Variable labels that are specified in a LABEL statement take precedence over labels that are stored in the data set itself.
+The LABEL statement does not affect any variable labels that are stored in the data set.